richecr/duck-orm/docs/fields/relations.md

 await UsersWorkingDay.create()
 ```

-First we create the `User` and 'WorkingDay` tables, they have a Many to Many
+First we create the `User` and `WorkingDay` tables, they have a Many to Many
 relationship.
 To represent this relationship we create a third `UsersWorkingDay`
 table that has a reference to the `PK` of the other two tables, and thus
 creating the relationship.